Theatre company apologises after backlash over 'cancel culture' and political correctness play

 The company said it had deliberately set out to challenge audience members to examine problems around power, class, racism and white privilege.

-It also insisted it had taken advice from a number of people of colour to ensure that the themes of racism were "dealt with appropriately within the context of the play."
+It also insisted it had taken advice from a number of people of colour to ensure the themes of racism were "dealt with appropriately within the context of the play".

 The company said it had deliberately set out to challenge audience members to examine problems around power, class, racism and white privilege.

-Staged last week, it focused on tensions between a factory worker who has recently returned from furlough and his “woke” manager, the son of the company’s wealthy owners, who is investigating claims that the employee has breached new guidelines on unacceptable conduct, with the use of language defended on the grounds that it was intended as a joke.
+Staged last week, the play focused on tensions between a factory worker who has recently returned from furlough and his “woke” manager, the son of the company’s wealthy owners, who is investigating claims the employee has breached new guidelines on unacceptable conduct, with the use of language defended on the grounds that it was intended as a joke.

-The show was hailed as a “sharp, brilliant and beautifully constructed workplace comedy” about some of the key dilemmas of the age by The Scotsman theatre critic Joyce McMillan.
+The show was hailed as a “sharp, brilliant and beautifully constructed workplace comedy” about some of the key dilemmas of the age by The Scotsman’s theatre critic Joyce McMillan.

 A statement posted on the company’s official Twitter account said: “We are deeply troubled to learn that members of our audience were upset by our play Joke.